itzg/docker-mc-backup/README.md

   restart: unless-stopped
   environment:
     CRON_SCHEDULE: "0 4 * * *"
-    BACKUP_UID: "1000"
+    CRON_BACKUP_UID: "1000"
   volumes:
     /etc/localtime:/etc/localtime:ro
     /etc/timezone:/etc/timezone:ro
 ```

-To run the backups as a non-root user, set `BACKUP_UID` to a user id and the backup processes will be spawned with that user.
+To run the backups as a non-root user, set `CRON_BACKUP_UID` to a user id and the backup processes will be spawned with that user.
 Service attribute `user` is incompatible with cron scheduling.

 > [!NOTE]
 > Setting `CRON_SCHEDULE` overrides other interval based backup triggering and thus these parameters have no effect while it's set: `INITIAL_DELAY`, `BACKUP INTERVAL`, `BACKUP_ON_STARTUP`, `PAUSE_IF_NO_PLAYERS` and `PLAYERS_ONLINE_CHECK_INTERVAL`